terriebroom/alabaster/README.md

 - [x] Links to content

 Gallery page:
-- [ ] make photos in gallery clickable and zoom on click
+- [ ] Make photos in gallery clickable and zoom on click

+- [ ] Create missing pages that link from homepage